zalando/postgres-operator/docs/administrator.md

 ```

 This would be the recommended option to enable rotation in secrets of database
-owners, But only if they are not used as application users for regular read
+owners, but only if they are not used as application users for regular read
-and write operation.
+and write operations.

+### Turning off password rotation

+When password rotation is turned off again the operator will check if the
+`username` value in the secret matches the original username and replace it
+with the latter.
+A new password is assigned and the `nextRotation` field is
+cleared.
+A final lookup for child (rotation) users to be removed is done but
+they will only be dropped if the retention policy allows for it.
+This is to
+avoid sudden connection issues in pods which still use credentials of these
+users in memory.
+You have to remove these child roles manually or re-enable
+password rotation with smaller interval so they get cleaned up.

 ## Use taints and tolerations for dedicated PostgreSQL nodes